Blunt cerebrovascular injury: Mechanisms, screening, and diagnostic evaluation

 The diagnosis and management of penetrating cerebrovascular injury and spontaneous cerebrovascular dissection are reviewed elsewhere.
 (See "Penetrating neck injuries: Initial evaluation and management" and "Spontaneous cerebral and cervical artery dissection: Clinical features and diagnosis".)

 The vascular supply to the brain is divided into the anterior and posterior circulations originating from the carotid and vertebral arteries, respectively.
-The circle of Willis connects the anterior and posterior circulations, but is completely intact and symmetric in only about 20 percent of individuals .
+The circle of Willis connects the anterior and posterior circulations, but is completely intact and symmetric in only approximately 20 percent of individuals .
 The anatomic variability of the collateral circulation helps explain the clinical presentations of patients with cerebrovascular injuries, and underscores the need for complete imaging of cerebral circulation when injury is suspected.
 (See 'Imaging evaluation' below.)

 - Biffl WL, Moore EE, Ryu RK, et al. The unrecognized epidemic of blunt carotid arterial injuries: early diagnosis improves neurologic outcome.
 Ann Surg 1998; 228:462.